Green Globes Multifamily for Existing Buildings Protocol

 Projects must achieve all Minimum Requirements for either Energy or Water.
 In addition, projects must also achieve a minimum of 35% of the applicable points in the Green Globes Multifamily EB protocol.
 Minimum Requirements must be met to be eligible for the program but are separate from the criteria in the assessment.
-Points are awarded for criteria within the survey, not for meeting the minimum requirements.
+Points are awarded for criteria within the Green Globes questionnaire, not for meeting the minimum requirements.

 Demonstrate 15% or greater energy consumption savings over respective established baseline and meet all three (3) Energy Minimum Requirements.

 Choose either the ENERGY STAR® Portfolio Manager Path or the Energy Consumption Savings Path if not ENERGY STAR eligible and document the energy savings.

 1.A ENERGY STAR® Portfolio Manager Path

 - Option 1: ENERGY STAR® Score - For multifamily properties with 20 or more units.
 Achieve an ENERGY STAR energy performance score of 70 or greater using the Portfolio Manager program.

 1.B Energy Consumption Savings Path

 For multifamily properties with less than 20 units and no energy model,demonstrate 15% or greater energy consumption savings over respective established baseline.
 Compare whole building energy data from previous 12 months against 3 contiguous years of energy consumption use within the previous 9 years (normalized for climate and occupancy).
 All data must be input into ENERGY STAR Portfolio Manager.

 Confirm Operations & Maintenance (O&M) policy to install ENERGY STAR-labeled, FEMP-designated, and/or AHAM Verifide energy efficient products and appliances (including clothes washers, dishwashers, and refrigerators), when such products and/or appliances are being replaced.
 Put into place an O&M policy for energy efficient equipment and products if there is no policy.

 ENERGY STAR Qualified Product Lists: http://www.energystar.gov